Best Nuzlocke Starters for Every Generation (Gen 1–9)

 What is the best starter for a Nuzlocke beginner?

 Mudkip (Emerald) or Chimchar (Platinum).
 Both have wide gym coverage, strong final evolutions, and no punishing new weaknesses after evolving.
+Mudkip is the top recommendation for a first-ever Nuzlocke run due to Swampert's single weakness and broad coverage.

 What is the best nuzlocke starter gen 4?

 Chimchar.
 Infernape's Fire/Fighting STAB handles the Platinum gym lineup better than any other Gen 4 starter — covering Roark (post-evo), Gardenia, Maylene, and Cynthia's Garchomp.
+Turtwig performs well mid-game but struggles more in the late route before the Elite Four.

 Does the starter matter in a randomizer Nuzlocke?